-3Of course, we could also declare the priority queue as in Chapter 4.5 and use positive distances, but the implementation would be a bit longer.
+Of course, we could also declare the priority queue as in Chapter 4.5 and use positive distances, but the implementation would be a bit longer.

-4The algorithm is named after R. W. Floyd and S. Warshall who published it independently in 1962 [23, 70].
+&lt;sup>4The algorithm is named after R. W. Floyd and S. Warshall who published it independently in 1962 [23, 70].

 The algorithm consists of consecutive rounds.
-On each round, the algorithm selects a new node that can act as an intermediate node in paths from now on, and the algorithm reduces the distances in the array using this node.
+On each round, the algorithm selects a new node that can act as an intermediate node in paths from now on, and distances are reduced using this node.